mawugod/Phishing-Analysis/README.md

 ## Verdict

-Virus total has proven that the link associated with the email is a Phishing link.
-The attached image includes a URL which is also malicious as seen in the snapshot in the Analysis above.
-Per the information indicated in the analysis section, it can be said that the email is a phishing email.
+**Classification: Phishing Email (High Confidence)**
++ Indicators
+    + Use of defanged URLs to bypass detection
+    + Malicious links associated with image and in the content of the email as proved by the virustotal engine.
+    + Mismatched sender domain against claimed identity - Sender domain 'ocial.helwan.edu.eg' is not same as claimed 'Microsoft' identity.

-Defense Actions
+RecommedationDefense Actions
 ======================================
-Block access to the domain names of the link.
++ Block access to the domain names of the link.
++ Quarantine similar emails using sender domain social.helwan.edu.eg
-Educate users to be aware of such phishing emails.
++ Educate users to be aware of such phishing emails.

+## Appendix
++Tools Used:
+    +eioc.py - IOC extractions
+    VirusTotal (URL Reputation Checks)
+    DomainTools - whois lookup
+    Cyberchef - URLdeobsfucation
+    Debounce, Spokeo, Verifyemailaddress - Email reputation check